Tsai Jui-yueh: Life and career

 She married the Indonesian-Chinese poet Lei Shih-yu, who taught at National Taiwan University, in 1947.
 Lei was imprisoned by Kuomintang authorities in June 1949 and later deported to Guangdong.
-Tsai was sent to Green Island shortly thereafter and released three years later, but barred from leaving Taiwan.
+After Lei's deportation, Tsai was prevented from traveling to see him in Hong Kong.
+Tsai was sent to Green Island shortly thereafter and released three years later, but continued to be barred from leaving Taiwan.
 In 1953, she founded her own school of dance at the China Dance Club, later known as the Tsai Jui-yueh Dance Research Institute.
-Tsai's travel restrictions were lifted in 1983, and she moved to Australia to live and work with her son, a dancer who was a student of Elizabeth Dalman.
+Tsai's travel restrictions were lifted in 1983, and she moved to Australia to live and work with her son, Lei Ta-peng, a dancer who was a student of Elizabeth Dalman.
 Tsai's studio was left to daughter-in-law Ondine Hsiao and Hsiao's sister Grace.
 The building was to be demolished in 1994, but plans were called off after three dancers protested by suspending themselves in the air via crane for 24 hours.
 The Taipei City government named Tsai's studio a municipal heritage site in October 1999.
 Four days later, the building burned in a suspected arson attack.
 Reconstruction efforts began in March 2002.
+While living in Australia, Tsai also traveled to China, meeting Lei Shih-yu—who had remarried—for the first time in four decades at Baoding railway station.
 Tsai died in Brisbane, Australia, on 29 May 2005, aged 84.